 My love of china painting is rooted in the teaching of my mother, Betty Humphrey.
 It is our goal to share this unique and wonderful art form with as many people as possible and to challenge porcelain artists to new levels of achievement.
 In pursuit of this goal my husband, Steve, and I present various educational activities as we travel.
 Activities are scheduled according to previous travel commitments on a first come, first served basis.
-Described below are teaching fees, activity descriptions, supply lists and publications which you will find informative.
+Described below are teaching fees, activity descriptions, and a general supply list which you may find informative.
+A $150 non-refundable deposit is required before dates can be reserved for your group.
 I teach many different floral subjects: pansies, violets, double violets, iris, sweet peas, clematis and wild roses are a few of my personal favorites, but you are by no means limited to these.
-You may find it helpful to examine the list of my publications below.
 I'm probably best know for my one fire technique.
 However, we are not necessarily limited to this technique.
 I'm also very well acquainted with more traditional methods.
 If you are interested in sponsoring an educational activity for your organization please contact me at:

 PO Box 665, Silverton, CO, 81433 USA